Italy, France tensions spiral over rejected migrant ship - Journal du Cameroun

 Under EU rules, migrants must apply for asylum in the European nation where they first arrive.

-Speaking to the Senate Wednesday, Salvini accused France of only welcoming 640 of the 9,816 migrants it had promised to take from Italy.
+Speaking to the Senate Wednesday, Salvini accused France of only receiving 640 of the 9,816 migrants it had promised to take from Italy.

-He also said that between January and May, France had sent back to Italy 10,249 migrants who had crossed their common border.
+He said that between January and May, France had sent 10,249 migrants back to Italy.

 He demanded that France move from “words to action and offer a sign of generosity” by taking more in.

-Salvini earlier underlined that Italy’s ports would no longer be open to foreign boats carrying migrants.

-He has accused charities of working with human traffickers but said Italy would not stop rescuing migrant boats itself.
+Salvini has accused charities that rescue migrants of working with human traffickers but said Italy would not stop rescuing migrant boats itself.

-“We have put a stop to the NGOs.
-The coastguard and navy can continue to save lives, but other countries need to keep giving us a hand,” he said.